rossant/website/content/2012-07-02-python-ide-windows.md

 Title: Build a Python IDE for Windows with Notepad++ and IPython

-[Eclipse](http://www.eclipse.org/) and [Pydev](http://pydev.org/), but
-Eclipse is a bit of a *"usine à gaz"*.
+I've been looking for a good and free Python IDE for Windows for a long time.
+I first used [Eclipse](http://www.eclipse.org/) and [Pydev](http://pydev.org/), but Eclipse is a bit of a *"usine à gaz"*.
 I tried [Spyder](http://code.google.com/p/spyderlib/) but it crashed too often